 "The best performance comparison is to try the new provider yourself."

-We would be dealing with RAIDBOXES would not have been able to confidently call ourselves the fastest WordPress hoster in Europe, if we had not measured it ourselves!
+We would be dealing with RAIDBOXES would not have been able to confidently call ourselves the fastest WordPress hoster, if we had not measured it ourselves!

 WordPress hosting performance comparison - Procedure

 Last year we made a before and after comparison of more than 250 migrations, exactly as described above.
 For the comparison we used the document complete time of the first view.